-Distribution cost per customer is measured against same-year performance of the average of peer utility companies in the northeast, based on data reported in Federal Electric Regulatory Commission ("FERC") and other state reports.
+Distribution cost per customer is measured against same-year performance of the weighted average of peer group utility companies located in the northeastern United States, based on data reported in Federal Electric Regulatory Commission ("FERC") and other state reports.
 Results are weighted 50% electric and 50% gas.
 The threshold is defined as a lower operations and maintenance ("O&M") rate per customer than the most costly third of peer utility companies; target is defined as a lower O&M rate per customer than the peer average; maximum is defined as an O&M rate per customer within the least cost third of peer utility companies.

-For the "peer utility companies" referenced in the Cost Per Customer metric, actual performance is compared to a select group of utility companies that have service territory characteristics comparable to ours.
-In 2018, this peer group is comprised of: Avangrid, Central Hudson Gas and Electric Corp., Emera, Inc., Eversource, Green Mountain Power, Liberty Utilities, and National Grid.
+For the "peer utility companies" referenced in this metric, actual performance is compared to a select group of utility subsidiary companies that have service territory characteristics comparable to ours.
+O&M per customer data reflects 2018 actual results as reported in regulatory filings.